Famous blue logos: Companies with blue logos

 Twitter Logo

 Twitter’s choice of a particular shade of blue for its corporate emblem serves several functions.
-While there is speculation that the choice of a hue similar to that of Facebook may have been a strategic move to compete in the social media sphere, it is important to take a deeper look at the implications of this color choice for the Twitter brand.
+While there is speculation that choosing a hue similar to that of Facebook may have been a strategic move to compete in the social media sphere, it is important to take a deeper look at the implications of this color choice for the Twitter brand.

 The blue hue used by Twitter blends seamlessly with the bird silhouette, which is the main feature of the logo.
-The combination of this color with the bird symbol can subconsciously evoke thoughts of the sky, an open space where birds fly freely.
+Combining this color with the bird symbol can subconsciously evoke thoughts of the sky, an open space where birds fly freely.
 This can subtly convey the idea of unfettered communication and open dialog – values inherent in the microblogging platform.

-The use of blue in the Twitter logo can also imply various characteristics commonly associated with this color.
+Using blue in the Twitter logo implies various characteristics commonly associated with this color.
 These include notions of reliability, wisdom, and trustworthiness – attributes important to any platform designed to serve as a global community for public discourse.
-The particular shade of blue distinguishes the brand and gives users a sense of familiarity and reliability.
+The shade of blue distinguishes the brand and gives users a sense of familiarity and reliability.

-The color blue is often associated with technology and innovation, echoing Twitter’s ongoing commitment to staying at the forefront of social media platforms through regular updates and new features.
-While the emblem may seem simple, the psychology behind its color scheme is complex and carefully calculated to match the functionality and vision of the platform.
+Blue is often associated with technology and innovation, echoing Twitter’s ongoing commitment to staying at the forefront of social media platforms through regular updates and new features.
+While the emblem may seem simple, the psychology behind its color scheme is complex and carefully calculated to match the platform’s functionality and vision.

 Visa